isaxt/isa-portfolio-site-sem-2/chronically_online_prototype/README.md

 # ARE YOU CHRONICALLY ONLINE???

-Welcome to **ARE YOU CHRONICALLY ONLINE???** — a slightly chaotic quiz inspired by the digital age, meme culture, and the rise of internet-induced existential crises.
+**ARE YOU CHRONICALLY ONLINE???** — a slightly chaotic quiz inspired by the digital age, meme culture, and the rise of internet-induced existential crises.

 ## 🌀 What Is This?